Akakiiy/Akakiiy/README.md

 Frontend-developer
 ------------------

-I have been professionally engaged in programming for over three years.
+I have been professionally engaged in programming for over four years.
 My experience includes developing single-page applications (SPA) from scratch, as well as optimizing and architecturally enhancing them.
 Additionally, I have experience working with startup projects

 * 🌍  I'm based in Novosibirsk / Moscow
 * ✉️  You can contact me at [spinisib@gmail.com](mailto:spinisib@gmail.com)